-This master-planned community, located 21 minutes from Columbus, was named the Best Suburb in 2015 by Business Insider.
-New Albany‘s business park is home to major corporations, including Abercrombie & Fitch and Discover Financial Services, while Facebook and Google are in the process of building new data centers here.
+This master-planned community, located less than 20 minutes from downtown Columbus, was named the Best Suburb in 2015 by Business Insider and, in 2020, the best city to live in Ohio by 24/7 Wall Street.
+The New Albany International Business Park is home to major corporations, including Abercrombie & Fitch, American Electric Power (AEP), Discover Financial Services, Facebook, and Google.
 Scott McAfee, the spokesperson for the City of New Albany, says that even with its continued growth, the town offers a high quality of life, is affordable, and that 20 percent of the land remains green space.

 Berlin is located just minutes from Ocean City (one of our favorite beaches in the United States) and Assateague Island National Seashore on the Delmarva Peninsula.
-The town was named one of the 10 Best Readers’ Choices for shopping by USA Today and has been called “The Coolest Small Town in America” by Budget Travel.
-The historic downtown is charming and 47 of the buildings are listed on the National Historic Register.
+The town was recognized as “The Best Small Town for Shopping” by USA Today and “The Coolest Small Town in America” by Budget Travel.
+The historic downtown is charming, and 47 of the buildings are listed on the National Historic Register.
 Main Street’s burgeoning businesses include boutiques, restaurants, and art and antique galleries.
 Ivy Wells, Director of Economic and Community Development, says that home values have increased 25 percent in the last five years and there have been 20 new businesses and an additional six new restaurants.
 People come for a visit as a change of pace from the busy resort area and then decide to stay.

 Located in the heart of Missouri’s wine country, Hermann is a quaint historic village situated along the Missouri River.
 Its small population of 2,600 is growing as more visitors come to experience this part of the state.
-According to Tammy Bruckerhoff, Tourism and Economic Development Director for the City of Hermann, the past five years have seen small, entrepreneurial businesses, including new restaurants, shops, and galleries, fill the storefronts of historic downtown.
+According to Tammy Bruckerhoff, Tourism and Economic Development Director for the City of Hermann, the past five years have seen small, entrepreneurial businesses, including new restaurants, shops, and galleries, fill the storefronts of the historic downtown area.
 Nearby Katy Trail State Park brings tourists to hike and cycle on the longest rail-trail in the country.
-The area is also home to ten wineries, distilleries, and breweries.
+The area is also home to 12 wineries, distilleries, and breweries.
 There are festivals and events throughout the year, including the German-inspired Maifest, Oktoberfest, and Wurstfest.

 Winter Park, Florida

 Marquette is located on Lake Superior in Michigan’s Upper Peninsula.
-This small town is home to Northern Michigan University and was named the Top Small Town for Adventure in 2018 by USA Today‘s 10Best Reader’s Choice.
-Outdoor activities range from fat tire biking on the city’s many trails to fly-fishing or extreme skiing at the Upper Peninsula’s Mt.
-Bohemia.
-Marquette also has a burgeoning craft brewery and local restaurant scene.
-Recent growth in private investment, includes the UP Health System-Marquette, mixed-use developments, affordable housing, and hotels.
-With an average home price at $180,000, moderate winters, and individuals wanting to get back to a simpler life, watch out for Marquette.
+This small town is home to Northern Michigan University and was named the “Top Small Town for Adventure” in 2018 by USA Today‘s 10Best Readers’ Choice Awards.
+Outdoor activities include everything from biking and hiking on the city’s trails year-round to cross-country skiing, snowshoeing, downhill skiing, and snowboarding on Marquette Mountain in the winter.
+Marquette has award-winning craft breweries, an exciting local restaurant scene, and a thriving arts scene.
+It’s also a great place to see the northern lights.
+Recent growth in private investment includes mixed-use developments, affordable housing, and hotels.
+With an average home price of $219,000, moderate winters, and individuals wanting to get back to a simpler life, watch out for Marquette.

 Mooresville, North Carolina